Douglas571/sedemat_system/software requirementes.md

 [] it should be settle only if the total of payments is equal to the total of gross incomes + form price

 [] it should be settle only if the payments are verified

+[] set a TCMMVBCV update date so you can keep track of when the tax was set

+  ### Technical requirements
+  [] when update, update paidAt property

 [] payment date should update after